Court admits ex-JAMB Registrar, Prof. Dibu Ojerinde to N200m bail

 Justice Obiora Egwuatu, who granted Ojerinde’s prayer after taking the arguments of counsel to the parties in the matter, said one of the sureties must be a professor in a federal university.

+Egwuatu ruled that the professor must provide documented evidence of professorship, letter of appointment and staff identity card.

-He said the other surety must own a landed property in Abuja worth the bail sum.
+He also said that the other surety must own a landed property in Abuja worth the bail sum and must be verified by the court registrar.

 The judge, who ruled that the sureties must produce the evidence of three years tax payment, ordered that the certified true copy of the travel documents of the defendant which were in the custody of a court in Minna, Niger, should be obtained.